ReeganExE/jmeter-distributed-consul/README.md

 - How to pass test data (user data) to each slave?

 By using along with an orchestration tool like Docker Swarm, Rancher, K8s, ...
 You could easily solve above questions.

+In this example, we're using [HashiCorp Consul](https://www.consul.io/) as a service discovery.